-The sudden rise in consumer confidence is strange given “the potential ‘fiscal cliff’ due at the beginning of 2013 that is now being reported in the news,” McCarty said.
+The sudden rise in Consumer Sentiment is strange given “the potential ‘fiscal cliff’ due at the beginning of 2013 that is now being reported in the news,” McCarty said.
 Several pressing economic issues, unless acted upon by Congress and the president, could dampen the current optimism, he said.
 Expiring Bush tax cuts will result in higher taxes for most households.
-In addition, mandated automatic cuts in domestic and military spending and yet another battle over raising the debt ceiling could shake consumer confidence as early as next year.
+In addition, mandated automatic cuts in domestic and military spending and yet another battle over raising the debt ceiling could shake Consumer Sentiment as early as next year.

 “These events are only now making their way into the news and are probably not factored into the growth in optimism among respondents,” McCarty said.

 More than anywhere in Florida, you are more likely to see an 85-year-old face in Sarasota County than one belonging to an infant or toddler.